 Designing motorsport suspension springs is as much an art as it is a science.
 Tuners and technicians know that maintaining proper traction and a flat contact patch around turns is the key to stability and faster lap times.

-This proprietary material, along with other trade secrets which they had accumulated over the years, allowed them to manufacture the perfect springs.
+This proprietary material, along with other trade secrets they’ve accumulated over the years, allows them to manufacture the iconic Swift springs.

 Swift’s technological prowess lifted many world class race teams to a podium finish in motorsports such as 24hrs of Le Mans, Formula Three, Super GT (JGTC), and Nurburgring 24hrs.

-They’ve been involved in several different racing disciplines including rally, autocross, drifting, motorcycles, and many more.
+They’ve been involved in several racing disciplines, including rally, autocross, drifting, motorcycles, and many more.

 Why Swift Springs?